Linaro/lava/doc/v2/writing-tests.rst

 Problems with output
 ====================

-LAVA uses `pexpect` to monitor the output over the serial connection for patterns which are used to pick up test cases and other test shell support.
+LAVA uses ``pexpect`` to monitor the output over the serial connection for patterns which are used to pick up test cases and other test shell support.
 Each time a match is found, the buffer is cleared.
 If there is a lot of output with no pattern matches, the processing can slow down.

+It is possible to limit the window which ``pexpect`` uses to scan for pattern matches and LAVA uses a limit of 2048 bytes.
+This is intended to limit problems with processing slowing down but best practice remains to manage the test job output to make the logs more useful during later triage.

 Large log files also have a few implications for the user interface and triage.
 More content makes loading links to a test job take longer and finding the